UppaJung/ross-public/readme.md

 ***Have we protected the privacy of people's government identifiers, financial data, or virtual and physical addresses and contact information?***

 **No**.
 What have we achieved?
-1. Nearly every member of the public now has enough free credit reporting to last until the heat death of the universe
+1. Nearly every member of the public now has enough free credit reporting to last until the heat death of the universe, and
 2. we have numbed the public to seemingly-endless disclosures that their data has been compromised.

 ***Have we reduced losses to scams and cybercrime?***